OnionIoT/documentation/docs/product-overview/omega2s.md

 ## Resources

-### Omega2S datasheet
+### Omega2S Datasheet

-For further details on the Omega2S module, please see the datasheet on our GitHub site: [https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2S%20Datasheet.pdf](https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2S%20Datasheet.pdf)
+For further details on the Omega2S module, please see the datasheet on GitHub: https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2S%20Datasheet.pdf

-### Omega2S hardware design guide
+### Omega2S Hardware Design Guide

-If you plan to develop custom hardware using the Omega2S modules, please refer to our hardware design guide on our GitHub site. [https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2S%20Hardware%20Design%20Guide.pdf](https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2S%20Hardware%20Design%20Guide.pdf)
+If you plan to develop custom hardware using the Omega2S modules, please refer to our hardware design guide on GitHub site: https://github.com/OnionIoT/Omega2/blob/master/Documents/Omega2S%20Hardware%20Design%20Guide.pdf

-### Omega2S development kit
+### Omega2S Development Kit

 The Omega2S development kit lets you evaluate the Omega2S module's functionality and start developing your IoT product.